Thoth's Prophecy on Egypt

 The following prophecy comes from Hermes Trismegistus.
 The original is lost, but this fragment appeared in a book called Hermetica published in 1924.
 This short fragment offers us a compelling and poignant symbol for the current times we live in, at times an astonishing reflection of the world in 2021.

-I post it here to stand on its own terms without a supporting article, but intend to include it in a future post entitled: Following the Signs and Prophecies Toward a New Era.
+I post it here to stand on its own terms without a supporting article, but intend to include it in a future post entitled: Following the Signs and Prophecies: The Birth of a New Era.

 The Hermetica dates back to around 500-200BC but the source material is Egyptian and much older, presumably industriously copied into Greek during the collapse of the Pharaonic state, when Egypt was under conquest by the Assyrians and Persians, who themselves had as little respect for Egypt's past as the Spanish conquistadors had for the Aztec and Mayan knowledge and wisdom.